Topic-Specific Classifiers are Better Relevance Judges than Prompted LLMs: Results Discussion

-In the first experiment, we investigate whether ranking-models can successfully be specialized as single-topic judges in a deeply judged setting, i.e., without restricting the quantity of available training data.
+In the first experiment, we investigate whether ranking models can successfully be specialized as single-topic judges in a deeply judged setting, i.e., without restricting the quantity of training data.

-\paragraph{Can ranking models be finetunged to judge topic-specific relevance?} Using the train/test set as described in \Cref{sec:experimental-setup}, we first evaluate the fully finetuned topic judge models w.r.t. precision, recall, F\textsubscript{1}, and accuracy.
+\paragraph{Can ranking models be finetuned to judge topic-specific relevance?} Using the train/test set as described in \Cref{sec:experimental-setup}, we first evaluate the fully finetuned topic judge models w.r.t. precision, recall, F\textsubscript{1}, and accuracy.
 Results are shown in the first row of \Cref{fig:deep-pooling-metrics}.
 Overall, training topic-specific judge models is successful across all tested model types.
-Their effectiveness exceeds 0.88 average F\textsubscript{1} in all cases, with near-perfect recall as well as accuracy.
+Their effectiveness exceeds 0.88 average F\textsubscript{1} in all cases, with near-perfect recall and accuracy.
 Lower precision reflects class imbalance: only 6\% of Robust04 documents are relevant, causing false positive bias despite weighted loss training.
-Between the different model types, mono-decoders perform best, exhibiting both the highest average scores, as well as the lowest variance over topics.
+Between the different model types, the mono-decoder was the most effective, exhibiting both the highest average scores and the lowest variance over topics.
 Cross-encoders are second, scoring slightly higher than bi-encoders on average, yet also exhibiting greater variance.

-\paragraph{How do LoRA adapters compare to full finetuning?} To reduce the computational overhead in training judge models, and making them `portable' for dissemination, we investigate the use of LoRA adapters instead of full finetuning.
+\paragraph{How do LoRA adapters compare to full finetuning?} To reduce the computational overhead in training judge models and make them ``portable'' for dissemination, we investigate the use of LoRA adapters instead of full finetuning.
 Using the same evaluation procedure as before, the second row of \Cref{fig:deep-pooling-metrics} shows that adapter-based judges only exhibit minimal deviation in evaluation metrics compared to their fully finetuned counterparts.
 Accuracy and recall remain the same, while a slight drop of 0.05 - 0.1 in precision (and thus F\textsubscript{1}) is observable, varying by model type.
 Cross-encoder adapters perform worse than bi-encoder and mono-decoder adapters, both in absolute terms and in relative difference to full finetuning.
-Mono-decoder adapters remain the best choice overall, and their adapter versions prove to be a suitable replacement for full finetuning.
+Mono-decoder adapters remain the best choice overall, and their adapter versions are a suitable replacement for full finetuning.